 - Physical exam.
 This may be done to help rule out other problems that could be causing symptoms and to check for any related complications.

 - Tests and screenings.
 These may include tests that help rule out conditions with similar symptoms, and screening for alcohol and drugs.
-The doctor may also request imaging studies, such as an MRI or CT scan.
+In certain situations, the doctor may also request imaging studies, such as an MRI or CT scan.

 In general, doctors prescribe medications for schizoaffective disorder to relieve psychotic symptoms, stabilize mood and treat depression.
 These medications may include:

 - Antipsychotics.
 The only medication approved by the Food and Drug Administration specifically for the treatment of schizoaffective disorder is the antipsychotic drug paliperidone (Invega).
 However, doctors may prescribe other antipsychotic drugs to help manage psychotic symptoms such as delusions and hallucinations.

 - Mood-stabilizing medications.
 When the schizoaffective disorder is bipolar type, mood stabilizers can help level out the mania highs and depression lows.

 - Antidepressants.
 When depression is the underlying mood disorder, antidepressants can help manage feelings of sadness, hopelessness, or difficulty with sleep and concentration.

 In addition to medication, psychotherapy, also called talk therapy, may help.
 Psychotherapy may include:

 - Individual therapy.
 Psychotherapy may help to normalize thought patterns and reduce symptoms.
 Building a trusting relationship in therapy can help people with schizoaffective disorder better understand their condition and learn to manage symptoms.
 Effective sessions focus on real-life plans, problems, relationships and coping strategies.